rdugan/iceriver-oc/README.md

 <br>

 # Known Issues
+* IceRiver ASICs insist on using static IP settings, even after you set them to DHCP.
+If these IPs are not reserved in your router, at some point your router may assign these IPs to another device in your network, and you will have network / connection problems.
+The solution to this is to find the MAC address to IP address mapping table in the LAN/DHCP section of your router settings, and add a mapping for every one of your ASICs (the MAC address should be on a sticker on the outside of your ASIC.)
+Once you've added these mappings, restart the router, update every ASIC to use DHCP, and restart all of the ASICs.
+Now your ASICs should acquire the fixed IP via DHCP, and even if/when they revert to static IPs, it should no longer cause issues, since the router has reserved the IP(s).
 * A number of people have found that the fee traffic or maybe domain name are tripping spam/ddos/botnet protections in their routers, which commonly target mining traffic.
-If your ASIC seems to connect to pools but is not mining, check for these types of settings in your router and try disabling them.
+If your ASIC seems to connect to pools but is not mining (even after following the previous steps), check for these types of settings in your router and try disabling them.
 For exmaple, in my ASUS router, I need to disable the AIProtection features called 'Two-Way IPS' and 'Infected Device Prevention and Blocking' to do any sort of crypto mining.
 * There may be incompatiblities between HiveOS/AsicHub and this firmware, since I've modified the stock UI.
 If you witness strange behavior like wildly fluctuating hashrate, odd temperature readings, or random restarts, try disconnecting from AsicHub to see if the the problem goes away.
 If so, please let me know on GitHub or Discord if possible, so I can try to find a solution.

 <br>